MooersLab/orgpymolpysnips/README.md

 - Jupyter
 - PyMOL
 - a jupyter kernel mapped to the Python interpreter of PyMOL
-- installation of ipykernel inside the pymol env
+- installation of ipykernel inside the pymol conda environment

+Note that you can install ipykernel inside of the PyMOL.app via the command `conda install ipykernel` entered on the commandline just below the command history window.
+The prompt will hang for several minutes because number of packages have to be installed.

 ## Installation of the snippet library